DontEatOreo/nix-dotfiles/README.md

-# My dotfiles
+# My Nix dotfiles

 [![built with nix](https://img.shields.io/static/v1?logo=nixos&logoColor=white&label=&message=Built%20with%20Nix&color=41439a)](https://builtwithnix.org)

-This repository contains my personal configuration files for [nix-darwin](https://github.com/LnL7/nix-darwin) and [NixOS](https://nixos.org)
+This repo contains my main dotfiles for [nix-darwin](https://github.com/LnL7/nix-darwin) and [NixOS](https://nixos.org)

 ## Scope

-To start with, all CLI tools are located in [/shared](/shared/) and are *shared* between macOS and NixOS.
-For macOS, GUI programs are mainly managed by homebrew, except for vscode, which is managed by `home-manager` and is shared between macOS and NixOS.
-For NixOS, all GUI programs are managed by home-manager.

-All macOS system settings are managed by [system.nix](/hosts/darwin/users/anon/system.nix)
+[/shared/](/shared/) folder mainly contains CLI tools shared between macOS and NixOS

+[/home-manager/](/home-manager/) is shared between macOS and NixOS with the exception of the Linux folder

+[/hosts/](/hosts/) contains all the system configurations for macOS and NixOS

 ## How to Use